teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

-Once the Pull Request is merged, a table with all workflow will be created in `communities/<your community>/resources/workflow_status.tsv`
+Once the Pull Request is merged, a few files will be created :
+- `communities/<your community>/metadata/workflow_status.tsv` : A table with all workflow
+- `communities/<your community>/resources/curated_workflows.json`
+- `communities/<your community>/resources/curated_workflows.tsv`
+- `communities/<your community>/resources/tag_filtered_workflows.json`

 # Review the generated table to curate tools